-Lisa Meredith is a senior behavioral scientist at the RAND Corporation.
-She is also a professor at the Pardee RAND Graduate School and a research scientist at the VA/UCLA/RAND Center of Excellence for the Study of Healthcare Provider Behavior, a VA HSR&D Field Program.
+Lisa Meredith is a senior behavioral scientist at the RAND Corporation, professor at the Pardee RAND Graduate School, and a research scientist at the Veterans Administration (VA) HSR&D Center of Excellence for Innovation, Implementation and Policy.
+She is a nationally recognized for her research on mental health services, health care provider behavior, and primary care quality improvement.